BAlmeidaS/zettelkasten/Zettelkasten/Data-vis - week2.md

 ![[Pasted image 20240307172208.png|300]]
 ![[Pasted image 20240307172307.png|400]]

-Avoid **Inattentional blindness** (_Gorillas in our midsts: sustained inattentional blindness for dynamic events - Simons and Chabris, 1999_) - So focus in something that we miss the obvious
+Avoid **Inattentional blindness** - [[Gorillas in our midsts, sustained inattentional blindness for dynamic events, Simons and Chabris, 1999]] - So focused in something that we miss the obvious

-Avoid **Change blindness** (_Change detection - Rensink, 2002_) - Take significant time to people to notice a change in a visual scene, if they are distracted and not look for it
+Avoid **Change blindness** [[Change detection, Rensink, 2002]] - Take significant time to people to notice a change in a visual scene, if they are distracted and not look for it

-The conclusion of last two points: perception is fallible!
-Small changes in a complex environment without focus can lead unnoticed!
+The conclusion of last two points: **perception is fallible!** Small changes in a complex environment without focus can lead unnoticed!
 Continuity in view transformation is key to help users.

-# week 3
-# week 4
-# week 5
-# week 6
-# week 7
-# week 8